akosik/cachetests/README.md

 Group 3's program often fails with complaints about not being able to allocate any slabs.
 This is partly because we are testing with small cache sizes.
 Most of the bugs we reported for this cach emay not be actually from the bug we were testing for but we could not get this cache working properly.

 ### Group 4 Issues
 Did not implement val_size in `cache_get` and did not check if a value was replacing another before checking if the memory of the cache was full.
+In `cache_get`: Did not return a pointer to a value separate from the one in the cache.
+Also failed to properly update the eviction policy in `cache_get`.

 ### Group 5 Issues
-Alec's cache, it was enlightening to work on my own cache because I had a lready known there was a bug in my code the day after submitting the last homework.
+Alec's cache: it was enlightening to work on my own cache because I had already known there was a bug in my code the day after submitting the last homework.
 However, I could not tease it out in an isolated test (without inadvertently testing resize) because the bug only occured a very small portion of the time and requires very specific inserts.
+This cache also had issues with returning a pointer to an object in the cache when returning from `cache_get` and failing to update the eviction policy properly in `cache_get`.

 ### Group 6 Issues
-The LRU test triggers a invalid read in `link_list_top` causing a segmentation fault.
-Does not copy values into the cache but only stores references to user owned values.
+The EAG test triggers an invalid read in `link_list_top` causing a segmentation fault.
+Does not copy values into the cache but only stores references to user-owned values.
 This made it hard to keep track of other bugs.

 ### Group 7 Issues
 Had a common problem with not handing the user a pointer to their own value instead of the one in the cache.